 - Supine Twist.
 Lay on your back, placing your arms on the ground with your palms facing down.
 Lift your feet until your shins are parallel to the ceiling.
 With an exhale, lower your legs to the right, keeping your shoulder still and firmly on the ground (if possible).
 Then, turn your head to look at your left hand and hold for 10 seconds.
-Return back to central position slowly and repeat on the opposite side
+Return back to the central position slowly and repeat on the opposite side

 - Hip Stretch.
-Lie on your back with knees bent and feet flat on the floor.
+Lie on your back with your knees bent and feet flat on the floor.
 Position your right leg ankle on the knee of your left leg.
 Link your hands below your left thigh or if easier, over your knee and pull your thigh towards your chest.
 Hold this position for 10 seconds and repeat on the opposite side.

 - Side Bend.
 A simple exercise that can be carried out standing up.
 Place your hands flat to your sides and slide one side down your leg as far as you can go.
 Expect to experience some discomfort.
-Hold for 10 seconds, slide back to straight standing position and repeat on opposite side.
+Hold for 10 seconds, slide back to a straight standing position and repeat on the opposite side.